BinarCode/laravel-restify/docs-v2/content/en/api/getters.md

 ## Show getters

-Show getters are used when you have to apply it for a single item.
+Show getters are used when you have to apply them for a single item.

 ### Show getter definition

-The show getter definition is different in the way it receives arguments for the `handle` method.
+The show getter definition differs in how it receives arguments for the `handle` method.

-Restify automatically resolves Eloquent models defined in the route id and passes it to the getter's handle method:
+Restify automatically resolves Eloquent models defined in the route id and passes them to the getter's handle method:

 ```php
 public function handle(Request $request, User $user): JsonResponse